tutoriel-pandul/bitcoin-educational-content/courses/eco102/en.md

 Protectionism is, in reality, a form of economic nationalism.
 It aims to eliminate foreign competition while pretending to "defend national interests."
 They then try to get the public authorities to accept a set of purely demagogic untruths, presented as virtuous: the defense of jobs, competitiveness, etc. Of course, elected officials yield to the pressure of producers, because it is for them a golden opportunity to consolidate their clientele and expand their power.

 ![image](assets/image/07/IMG06.webp)
+_an example of promotional advertising of a blender produced in France_

 The argument for job protection is what Bastiat calls a fallacy.
 Because in reality, it is equivalent to a tax.
 It has the effect of making products more expensive.
 Let's take the example given by Bastiat himself.

-Imagine an English knife that sells in our country for 2 euros, and a knife made in France costs 3.
-If we let the consumer freely buy the knife he wants, he saves a franc, which he can invest elsewhere (in a book, or a pencil).
+Imagine an English knife that sells in our country for 2 euros, and a knife made in France costs € 3.
+If we let the consumer freely buy the knife he wants, he saves 1 euro, which he can invest elsewhere (in a book, or a pencil).

-If we ban the English product, the consumer will pay one more franc for his knife.
+If we ban the English product, the consumer will pay one more unit for his knife.
 Protectionism thus results in a profit for a national industry and two losses, one for another industry (that of pencils) and the other for the consumer.
 On the contrary, free trade makes two happy winners.

 ![image](assets/image/07/IMG21.webp)